fvarli/laravel-eloquent-factories/README.md

 laravel new laravel-eloquent-factories
 ```

-After the project has been created, start Laravel's local development server using the Laravel's Artisan CLI serve command:
+After the project has been created, start Laravel's local development server using the Laravel's Artisan CLI serve command.
+Thus, you can ensure everything installed properly.

 ```shell
 cd laravel-eloquent-factories